 While learning the technical, practical and aesthetic principles of lighting, you'll work with industry-standard equipment, in our creative and supportive environment.
 You’ll gain technical experience and will develop and shoot your own project to high professional standards.

 We'll teach you through a mix of workshops, lectures, screenings and masterclasses with leading academics and industry professionals.
 Our focus on practical group projects, with hands-on work, will prepare you for a career collaborating with others on set and on location.

 You'll develop essential expertise for meeting the challenges of a career in film and television.
 Our graduates have gone on to roles in British and European film industries, and in film, TV and commercial production in China, Latin America and the Middle East.

-This course is accredited by ScreenSkills, the skills council for the UK film, TV and video games industries.
+This course is industry recognised by ScreenSkills, the industry-led skills body for the UK's Film, TV and video games industries, and carries the ScreenSkills quality mark which indicates courses best suited to prepare students for a career in the screen industries.
 The accreditation means that our students learn professional skills on courses approved and supported by the industry; and it gives access to various schemes, eg internships and traineeships with the BBC, ITV and other broadcasters, as well as independent production companies in British film and television.

 We have a wide range of industry connections and regularly host visiting speakers and masterclasses.

 Bringing together world-leading researchers, dynamic teachers and industry professionals in a vibrant community.

 Experience industry-standard training and creative practice, and use the latest professional kit to advance your skills for your future career.